 The basic TiM system will be available to people living with MND and clinic staff straight away but we plan to make further developments so in the future you should expect this service to grow and improve.
-Please bear with us during this time.
+Please bear with us during this time and let us know what you think of the service to help us improve.
 In the future, we plan to use this system to send you information about your outpatient appointments, letters from your doctor, and other useful information about MND.
 We will be asking people for feedback to develop the system.

 What has happened to the normal care I get for MND?

 At present we are still offering outpatient appointments, but these are largely being done by telephone or video call to protect patients and staff from COVID-19.
 There is also still an MND helpline available in Sheffield: 0114 222 2266.
 You can also still call MND Connect: 0808 802 6262.
 Your community teams and GP can also advise but their services will also have had to change.
 We hope to resume usual service as soon as we can but we think that TiM can help with this as it can help us monitor people more often, between clinic visits and even, if they wish, instead of clinic visits.